I really hate comma plus and.

 "I was far less vulnerable in this situation than he was and I wasn't exactly having a great time either."

-Kill this comma plus and with extreme prejudice.
+Kill the following comma plus and with extreme prejudice.
 (We could discuss the having managed construction another time.)
 It should be two sentences:

 "The feed was quiet now, Mensah having managed to use her leadership priority to mute everything but MedSystem and the hopper, and all I could hear on the hopper feed was the others frantically shushing each other."

-This one is fine because what other options do you have?
-And because it furthers the point instead of just being a pointless plus sign.
+This one is fine because it furthers the point instead of just being a pointless plus sign:

 "They don't give murderbots decent education modules on anything except murdering, and even those are the cheap versions."